fdilke/scala-exps/notes/variable-symmetry.md

 where H or K is L, and which includes the coset reps.

-add the framework to make all this typesafe, then the machinery to calculate the coset reps...
+add the framework to make all this typesafe, then the machinery to calculate the coset reps... done!

+Next is to use it in LocalInclusion and then, we can start drawing things... or at least calculating the geometry to do so